Home Education Programs

 School District Support

-If you desire special education support services, the provision of services is a local decision and must be agreed to by both the supervisor and the school district or intermediate unit.
-All services shall be provided in the public schools or in a private school licensed to provide such programs and services; these services will not be provided in your home (24 P.S. § 13-1327(d)).
+The provision of special education services is a local decision based on LEA policy and practice and must be agreed to by both the supervisor and the school district or intermediate unit of residence.
+All services must be requested by the supervisor and be provided in the public schools or in a private school licensed to provide such programs and services; these services will not be provided in your home (24 P.S. § 13-1327(d)).

-School districts and intermediate units are not required to provide support but may at their discretion.
+School districts and intermediate units are not required to provide special education services but may at their discretion.

 Revocation of Consent for Special Education Services

 Revocation of consent for the receipt of special education services is submitted in writing to the school district by the parent.
-If this is requested, the child no longer will be identified as a child with a disability under the IDEA and opting out of the designation closes the door to other state and federal assistance programs.
-If the school district is providing support for this child at their discretion, they must issue a Notice of Recommended Educational Placement / Prior Written Notice (NOREP/PWN) to the parents.
+If this is provided, the child no longer will be identified as a child with a disability under the IDEA and opting out of the designation closes the door to other state and federal assistance programs.

 Homeschooled students in grades 3, 5, or 8 must take, and report in their portfolio, the results of the statewide tests or another nationally normed standardized achievement test in reading/language arts and mathematics (24 P.S. § 13-1327.1(e)(1)).